canonical/snapd/HACKING.md

 <!-- !TODO: Few things to clean up in the future:

-[] Add a section that describes functional labels in GitHub that we use to influence the verification flow of the PR [] Add some description about where (i.e. launchpad) to file a bug if we encounter one [] Remove reference to https://bugs.launchpad.net/snapd/+bug/1960131 once it gets fixed
+[] Add a section that describes functional labels in GitHub that we use to influence the verification flow of the PR [] Remove reference to https://bugs.launchpad.net/snapd/+bug/1960131 once it gets fixed

 //-->